netopsify/cloud-in-a-box/README.md

 We'd like to introduce Cloud in a box and what we mean by it.
 Cloud in a box is a framework that comes with tools and workflows supporting the vision of managing on-prem and Cloud infrastructure seamlessly with cloud style operation.
 Hence **Cloud in a box**!

-The goal of this repo is to build a standard automation/orchestration stack that runs standard workflows and processes to achieve the vision.
+The goal of this repo is to demonstrate a build of standard automation/orchestration stack that runs standard workflows and processes to achieve the vision.

 *[NOTE]* This is work in progress and will be built in multiple stages.